FNLookup/festival/README.md

 # festival
-Currently this repo archives all of Fortnite Festival's leaderboards BEFORE v30.00, which changed the Pro Lead and Pro Bass input system to allow for everyone to play it.
+Currently this repo archives all of Fortnite Festival's leaderboards before v30.10, which introduces season 4 of Fortnite Festival.